-- Homepage: to change the homepage name and address (start entering the new name for the edit screen to appear). - Network access allows you to select one of the data profiles you have defined in Settings > Access settings (see page 43).
+- Homepage: to change the homepage name and address (start entering the new name for the edit screen to appear). - Network access allows you to select one of the data profiles you have defined in Settings > Access settings (see page 47). - Bearer allows you to select the type of network used by the selected profile when launching a connection (see page 47).